Undercover of the Night: Release

 "Undercover of the Night" was released as the first single taken from the album on 31 October 1983.
-Initial reception was warm with the song reaching number 9 on the US Billboard Hot 100 and number 11 on the UK Singles Chart, though the violent depictions spelled out by Jagger were believed to be why its popularity quickly waned.
+Initial reception was warm with the song reaching number 9 on the US Billboard Hot 100, number 2 on the US Billboard Mainstream Rock and number 11 on the UK Singles Chart, though the violent depictions spelled out by Jagger were believed to be why its popularity quickly waned.
 Jagger in Jump Backs liner notes: "I think it's really good but it wasn't particularly successful at the time because songs that deal overtly with politics never are that successful, for some reason."
 Richards countered: "There were a lot more overlays on this track, because there was a lot more separation in the way we were recording at that time.
 Mick and I were starting to come to loggerheads."

 The song has been performed sporadically since its release, most recently on the A Bigger Bang Tour in 2006, and appeared on compilation albums including 2002's Forty Licks and 2012's GRRR!.

+The twelve-inch remix of this track is used in episode 6 of the 2022 Netflix series Pieces of Her.

 Music video

-A music video was filmed in Mexico City for the song, featuring Jagger as a detective helping a woman (played by Elpidia Carrillo) follow her boyfriend's (also played by Jagger) kidnappers and Richards as the leader of the kidnappers, who eventually shoots Jagger.
+The music video was filmed in Mexico City, featuring Jagger as a detective helping a woman (played by Elpidia Carrillo) follow her boyfriend's (also played by Jagger) kidnappers and Richards as the leader of the kidnappers, who eventually shoots Jagger.
 The music video, directed by Julien Temple, was considered to be too violent for MTV (they did eventually air an edited version, but not before 9 PM due to the violent imagery).
 An uncensored version of the video was included on the band's Video Rewind compilation.

+Personnel

+According to the authors Philippe Margotin and Jean-Michel Guesdon.